 Another complicating factor is that one needs to know who is the author of a work.
-Work might be published anonymously, in which case the.
+Work might be published anonymously, in which case the copyright lasts uptil 70 years after publicationunless the author has since made themselves known!
 A work can also be a collaborative work.
-In that case, the law stipulates that the year of death of the longest surviving author determines the year of entry into the Public Domain.
+In that case, the law stipulates that the year of death of the longest surviving author determines the year of entry into the public domain.
 In the Netherlands, if work is produced by an employee, it is the employer who has the copyright.
 In France, this is only the case for clearly collective works.
 These are works that have been created under the initiative of a moral person, like an enterprise or association, and that have been elaborated with a group of people of whom the individual imprints can no longer be clearly distinguished on the final result.
-In this case, since the work can not be associated to an individual author, copyright will be attributed to the moral person and it will enter the Public Domain 70 years after the date of publication.
+In this case, since the work can not be associated to an individual author, copyright will be attributed to the moral person (the entreprise or association) and it will enter the public domain 70 years after the date of publication.